WALTER DYSON 1878–1918

 He was killed near Sebourg, south-west of Mons, near Valenciennes in the same conflict (Battle of the Sambre) and on the same day as John Nowell from Radcliffe on Trent, who was also in the 9th Battalion of the Sherwood Foresters.

-He left a will leaving effects of £351.0s.7d to his widow Edith Lilian who was living at 168 Noel Street, Nottingham.
+He left a will leaving effects to his widow Edith Lilian who was living at 168 Noel Street, Nottingham.
+She received a £5 grant from the War Office on 16.12.18 and a weekly pension of 13 shillings 9d (69p) from 26.5.19.
 Edith did not marry again and continued teaching.

 Reasons for inclusion on the Radcliffe on Trent Roll of Honour

 Born and lived in Radcliffe on Trent as a child.
 His name is on the Radcliffe on Trent Memorial.

 Grave in the field, from family collection

 Sebourg cemetery, France